pedasmith/BluetoothDeviceController/SmallProjects/TestNmeaGpsParserWinUI/Assets/_TODO_list.md

 ## Map, V1

-- convert lat / long to Degrees Decimal (DD).
+- DONE convert lat / long to Degrees Decimal (DD).
+- 2025-06-28 Status: trivial map with lines is being prototyped.
+But the line-drawing code in XAML is weak: too often, a long line will be truncated.

+Work item : clump points that are close together.
+Update the circle so that a "clumpier" area is bigger, but with a max size.
+Work item : always draw the first 1000? segements and the last 2000? segments (but be careful of the overlap).

 ## Smaller to-do items

-2025-06-17 Support the Dual switch set either way
+2025-06-17 ABANDONED Support the Dual switch set either way.
+Result: it's a weird binary that I haven't cracked

 ### Completed